Same Old Story: Every Monkees Fanfic Ever Written

 Peter smiled at Micky.
 “Thanks, Mick.”

 “Come on, Davy,” Micky said to the tambourine player.
-“You get a new girlfriend every week.
+“You get a new girl every week.
 Every day sometimes.
 You must be happy here.”

 “I guess you ’ave set me up with some nice birds, Petah.”

 The three Monkees looked at Mike.
 Mike looked at Jenny.
 “Will you stay with us?” he asked her.